SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 The most unexpected finding emerged from parent feedback collected informally by center staff.
 Unlike traditional tutoring activities, which students typically do not discuss outside sessions, NOODEIA prompted unsolicited conversations at home:

-- "My daughter asked if she could show her brother the vocabulary game" (Parent feedback)
+- "My daughter asked if she could show her brother the vocabulary game" (Parent of Participant 1)
-- "He keeps talking about getting to the next level" (Parent feedback)
+- "He keeps talking about getting to the next level" (Parent of Participant 2)
-- "She actually wanted to come back early to keep practicing" (Staff observation)
+- "She actually wanted to come back early to keep practicing" (Staff observation about Participant 3)

 These reports suggest that NOODEIA's gamification elements created positive associations with learning that extended beyond the tutoring center walls.